About the Film In Pursuit of Justice

 The years that followed have been filled with lessons in perseverance, patience, and understanding.
 As, we suspect, happens with all independent films, there are times you make great progress and times everything grinds to a halt.
 Things that you think would take a couple of weeks take four months.
 And often financial reality (and the day job) just hit you in the face and it’s time to earn some money.

-With the exception of a couple of early supporters this work has been self-funded and self-motivated.
 Despite the delays, the hurdles, and the challenges there has never been a question about not telling this story.
 Perhaps Prof. Baker was correct when he says that sometimes the project chooses you.